wheresrhys/wheresrhys.github.io/_posts/2020-06-08-grey-wagtail.md

 Walking back home down Coppermill Lane I watch a sparrowhawk circling above the rooftops, perfectly balanced around its midrif, stumpy wings arched like acanthus leaves and its long tail cantilevered behind.
 It wouldn't look out of place hanging from a mobile.

-My last day before returning to work and a slightly stiff back precludes my cycling the distance to the Black Live Matter protest, I nevertheless decide to make the most of the time by cycling the mile or so to Hackney marshs in search of the little owls that have taken up residency since January.
+My last day before returning to work and a slightly stiff back precludes my cycling the distance to the Black Lives Matter protest, I nevertheless decide to make the most of the time by cycling the mile or so to Hackney marsh in search of the little owls that have taken up residency since January.
 No sign of them today, predictable though their behaviour is.
 The owl box has vegitation sticking out of its entrance, so nest building appears to be underway.

 Not wanting to waste my journey south, I head to the waterworks reserve in search of one of the summer's less consistent singers.
 Most warblers that spend their summer in the UK sing consistently all summer.
 Today I heard the unsurprising singing of chiffchaff, blackcap, whitethroat and reed warbler. it's rare that a day goes by when I don't.